MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 * Materialized views can participate in cross-cluster or cross-database queries, but aren't included in wildcard unions or searches.

-* See more tips about how to create your materialized view, based on your query pattern, in the [performance tips](materialized-view-create.md#performance-tips) of the [.create materialized-view](materialized-view-create.md) command.
+* See more tips about how to create your materialized view, based on your query pattern, in the [.create materialized-view performance tips](materialized-view-create.md#performance-tips).

 ### Examples